-The best way to learn Flask-Diamond is to read the developers-guide; contained within is a growing list of documents that explain various aspects of the Flask-Diamond approach.
+The best way to learn Flask-Diamond is to read the Developer Guide; contained within is a growing list of documents that explain various aspects of the Flask-Diamond approach.
 To help new learners focus on the fundamentals, read the following documents first.

 - Quick Start shows you how to scaffold a new application.
 You can be up and running in just a few minutes. - Project Initialization and Scaffolding offers many options for you to customize your application.
-Read this document to learn more about answering the questions during scaffolding. - Application Facets describes the use of Flask-Diamond's facets for customizing your application's behavior. - Writing an Application with Flask-Diamond provides examples and describes an approach for designing and programming an application that achieves your goals. - MVC: Model, View, Controller is a more advanced document that describes the Flask-Diamond architecture.
+Read this document to learn more about answering the questions during scaffolding. - Model-View-Controller with Flask-Diamond describes the architecture provided by Flask-Diamond.
 Model-View-Controller (MVC) is widely used in software engineering to write applications that provide a user interface.
-Once you understand how to implement MVC using Flask-Diamond, you will be able to write applications for a wide range of domains.
+Once you understand how to implement MVC using Flask-Diamond, you will be able to write applications for a wide range of domains. - Writing an Application with Flask-Diamond provides examples and describes an approach for designing and programming something that achieves your goals.